fabric/fabric/doc/site/user_guide.md

 Fabric is a tool that, at its core, logs into a number of hosts with SSH, and executes a set of commands, and possibly uploads or downloads files.

-There are two parts to it; there's the 'fab' command line program, and there's the 'fabfile.'
-The 'fabfile' is where you describe commands and what they do.
+There are two parts to it; there's the `fab` command line program, and there's the `fabfile`.
+The `fabfile` is where you describe commands and what they do.
 For instance, you might have a command called 'deploy' that builds, uploads and deploys your application.
-The 'fabfiles' are really just python scripts and the commands are just python functions.
-This python script is loaded by the 'fab' program and the commands are executed as specified on the command line.
+The `fabfiles` are really just python scripts and the commands are just python functions.
+This python script is loaded by the `fab` program and the commands are executed as specified on the command line.

-Here's what a super simple 'fabfile' might look like:
+Here's what a super simple `fabfile` might look like:

     :::python
     def hello():